 Instructions

-In a large bowl, combine 3½ cups flour, 1½ tsp yeast, 2 tbsp sugar, and 1 tsp salt.
-Warm 1½ cups milk and 3 tbsp butter in the microwave until butter is melted, then add to your dry mixture.
+In a large bowl, combine 3½ cups flour, 1½ teaspoon yeast, 2 tablespoon sugar, and 1 teaspoon salt.
+Warm 1½ cups milk and 3 tablespoon butter in the microwave until butter is melted, then add to your dry mixture.
 Mix until a shaggy dough forms.

 Turn dough onto a floured surface and knead for 5 minutes until smooth and elastic.
 The dough should feel soft and slightly tacky but not sticky.